 Filling a Need

-By 1891, Nebraska’s Presbyterian leaders felt it was time to take action.
-In February of that year, a group of them founded the Presbyterian Theological Seminary in Omaha.
+In 1891, Nebraska’s Presbyterian leaders felt it was time to take action.
+That February, a group formed the Presbyterian Theological Seminary in Omaha.
 Knowing surrounding the surrounding states of Iowa, South Dakota, Colorado, Kansas, Missouri, and other states needed ministers, they were confident of success.

 That same year, Dr. George L. Miller, a pioneer businessman and land speculator in Omaha, donated 25 acres from his Seymour Park estate to the Seminary for the construction of a new campus.
 Located five miles from downtown Omaha, the denomination didn’t have funds to build their campus yet, so they never used his land.

-Starting in September 1891, classes were originally held at Second Presbyterian Church in downtown Omaha.
+Starting in September 1891, classes were originally held at Second Presbyterian Church at North 24th and Nicholas Streets in North Omaha.
 In 1894, the Seminary leased the Canfield House at 9th and Harney in downtown Omaha.
 That lasted for two years, until 1896 when donors back East purchased the former Cozzen’s Hotel in downtown Omaha and donated it for use as the Seminary’s home.
 The Seminary met there for the next five years, with an average of 25 to 30 students starting annually.
 In 1899, the Seminary graduated eight ministers; the same year, 24 new students began.